slavaschmidt/freeton-sdk-client-scala-examples/README.md

 - Deploying depool contract with the configuration specified at the top of the [DePoolDeployer](src/main/scala/example/DePoolDeployer.scala) source code

-From the technical point of view, few aspects illustrated:
+From the technical point of view, following aspects are illustrated:

 - initial loading of native libraries with `NativeLoader.apply()`
 - usage of `futureEffect` and `executionContext` for asyncronous processing
 - nested contexts with shadowing
-- for comprehension for nice interaction with `Future`s
+- for-comprehension for nice interaction with `Future`s
 - waiting for the resulting effect to complete at the bottom of the example
 - it looks like the use of the string function id [depool contract](out/contracts/DePool.abi.json) itself is not fully compatible with the client v1.0.0.
 This example uses version customized by replacing function id in string hex form `"0x4E73744B"` with its decimal numeric equivalent `1316189259`.